-We believe our existing cash, cash equivalents and short-term and long-term investments will enable us to fund our operating expenses and capital expenditure requirements through the fourth quarter of 2024.
+We believe our existing cash, cash equivalents, short-term and long-term investments and funds available from our term loan will enable us to fund our operating expenses and capital expenditure requirements through the middle of 2025.
 We have based these estimates on assumptions in which actuals may materially differ, and we could utilize our available capital resources sooner than we expect.